Why does a diabetic need a regular eye exam?

-It is common for those with diabetes to have these problems.
-The early stages of this condition do not cause sight problems, so you will not notice any symptoms.
+It is common for diabetics to have these problems.
+The early stages of this condition do not cause sight problems, so patients will not notice any symptoms.

-That is why you should have a dilated eye exam once a year.
-During this exam, your eyes will receive drops that make your pupils bigger, that way the doctor can see the back of your eye.
-The doctor will take a digital retinal scan, or pictures of the back of your eye.
+That is why patients should have a dilated eye exam once a year.
+During this exam, the eyes will receive drops to dilate the pupils, allowing the doctor to see the back of the eye.
+The doctor will then take a digital retinal scan, or pictures, of the back of your eye.

 This procedure can be done by an optometrist or an ophthalmologist.